Energy (Keri Hilson song): Chart performance

+"Energy" reached its highest chart peak in New Zealand, where it peaked at number two on the New Zealand Singles Chart and was certified Gold by Recorded Music NZ (RMNZ) on November 30, 2008, for sales over 7,500 copies.
+In Australia, the peaked at number 55 on the Australian Singles Chart and number 19 on the Australian Urban Singles chart.
+In the United States, "Energy" was less successful; it peaked at number 78 on the US Billboard Hot 100 but managed to reach top thirty on the Hot R&B/Hip-Hop Songs and Hot Dance Club Play charts.

 Music video

 The music video for "Energy" was directed by Melina Matsoukas and produced by Wohn Winter.
 Set primarily in a boxing ring, Hilson plays a boxer whose love interest (played by Christian Keyes) is her apparent trainer.
 Hilson explains that her character continually tries to sort their broken relationship, but by the end of the video, she realizes that it's just not working.
 Throughout the video, there are cutaways in which Hilson argues with her boyfriend in their apartment, Hilson working out, having recently worked out and now in locker room, singing against a wall, and singing in a hallway.

-Trivia

-In the video, there was appearance of the replica Winged Eagle WWE Championship on her waist while sitting on a stool in the corner of the boxing ring, where viewers think it was a boxing championship belt.
-The song was also used as a sample for, American Rapper, Real Dynamite, single "I'm Energized".